CAVENDISH NUCLEAR ACQUIRES MAGNOX AND RSRL COMPANIES

 Cavendish Nuclear today consolidated its position as the UK’s leading nuclear site management company when it completed the acquisition of Magnox Ltd and Research Reactor Sites Restoration Ltd in a joint venture with Fluor Corporation.

-Cavendish Flour Partnership becomes the new parent body organisation of both companies, which are responsible for 12 nuclear sites in the UK.
+Cavendish Fluor Partnership becomes the new parent body organisation of both companies, which are responsible for 12 nuclear sites in the UK.

 Senior managers from Cavendish Nuclear and Fluor will lead both companies and deliver the 12 sites to an agreed and defined point for each (either interim end state or into care and maintenance).